swypych/BB10-WebWorks-Samples/pushHeadless/README.md

 You can now send yourself a push to test that registration was successful.

-*if using BES for push, ensure you are on the work perimeter*
+*if using BES for push, ensure you are deploying to the work perimeter*

 ## Making changes to the native headless portion